Charlie attack raises stakes for Saudi Arabia in flogging case

 Saudi officials were not available for comment.

-Moreover, it is the top clergy that controls the judiciary, making it particularly uncomfortable for a ruling dynasty which depends on clerical approval for part of its legitimacy to overturn court decisions.
+Moreover, it is the top clergy that controls the judiciary, making it particularly uncomfortable for the ruling dynasty to overturn its decisions given that it is unelected and depends on clerical approval for part of its legitimacy.

 In an example of the ire felt by conservatives, Islamist activist Mohsen al-Awaji told Reuters he would not even speak about Badawi’s case because of his anger over the publication of new cartoons depicting Mohammad in Charlie Hebdo on Wednesday.